 A DMP can look better on your credit file than having unpaid debts, affecting your score to a lesser degree, but not improving it in comparison to having paid off your debt in the first place.

-What are the negatives of a debt management plan?
+What are the negatives of a personal debt management plan?

 Creditors are not required to enter into a debt management plan and may request immediate repayment.
 While rare, it’s a possibility.